Azure-Samples/functions-quickstart-python-azd-otel/README.md

     ```

     > [!NOTE]
-    > Since this function uses a Service Bus trigger, it will start but won't process messages until connected to an actual Service Bus queue.
-The function will be ready and waiting for messages.
+    > The Service Bus trigger function will start but won't process messages until connected to an actual Service Bus queue.
+However, you can test the HTTP functions locally.

 2. The function will start and display the available functions.
 You should see output similar to:

     ```
     Functions:
+        first_http_function: [GET,POST] http://localhost:7071/api/first_http_function
+        second_http_function: [GET,POST] http://localhost:7071/api/second_http_function
         servicebus_queue_trigger: serviceBusQueueTrigger
     ```

-3. To fully test the Service Bus functionality, you'll need to deploy to Azure first (see [Deploy to Azure](#deploy-to-azure) section) and then send messages through the Azure portal.
+3. You can test the HTTP functions locally by calling the endpoint, though the Service Bus functionality requires deployment to Azure for full testing.

 4. When you're done, press Ctrl+C in the terminal window to stop the `func` host process.